-- Previous breast cancer or DCIS of the breast - Meta-chronous bilateral breast cancer (because the patient cannot be treated with both proton and photon therapy with respect to the primary endpoint (heart disease) and the secondary endpoint (tumor recurrence)) - Previous RT to the chest region - Pregnant or lactating - Conditions indicating that the patient cannot go through the RT or follow up - Patients with Pacemaker or defibrillator are excluded until a guideline for handling them has been developed at the DCPT - Unknown non-tissue implants upstream of the target volume.
+- Previous breast cancer or DCIS of the breast - Meta-chronous bilateral breast cancer (because the patient cannot be treated with both proton and photon therapy with respect to the primary endpoint (heart disease) and the secondary endpoint (tumor recurrence)) - Previous RT to the chest region - Pregnant or lactating - Conditions indicating that the patient cannot go through the RT or follow up - Unknown non-tissue implants upstream of the target volume.
 NB. all such nontissue, non-metal objects must be delivered to the DCPT for stopping power determination and evaluation at least a week prior to radiation start. - Metal implants in the radiation area, including metal in implants.